KyserClark/Hacking-Notes/Privilege Escalation/Linux.md

 ```
 echo $PATH
 ```
-* What folders are located under $PATH
+* What folders are located under $PATH?
 * Does your current user have write privileges for any of these folders?
 * Can you modify $PATH?
 * Is there a script/application you can start that will be affected by this vulnerability?